jhkrug/jhkrug.github.io/about.md

 [![My long-lost sibling](/public/images/jhk.jpg "My long-lost sibling")](/public/images/jhk.jpg) _My long-lost sibling_

-Since July 2023, I'm working at [SUSE](https://suse.com) on the Rancher cloud infrastructure products technical documentation team.
+Since July 2023, I'm working at [SUSE](https://suse.com) in the technical documentation team.

 I used to work at [Lancaster University](http://www.lancaster.ac.uk) in the [Library](http://lancaster.ac.uk/library) as part of the Digital Innovation team where I did things with library systems and analytics.
-From April 2017, until June 2022, I occasionally worked as a consultant in library systems and analytics.

 I started up [libtics.org](https://libtics.netlify.app) based on a project with the University of Leeds.
 It's still available, and is CC licensed, but not